warmstrongsr/PantryPlus/README.md

 Future Plans:

-Plan to implement a React frontend and Postgres SQL backend to handle larger recipe loads; managed to accumulate over 2000 recipes during daily random food searches
+Plan to implement a React frontend and Postgres SQL backend to handle larger recipe loads; managed to accumulate over 2000 recipes during daily random food searches.
-Intend to continue refining and expanding the application as part of the continuous learning journey post the completion of the Coding Temple software engineer boot camp
+I intend to continue refining and expanding the application as part of the continuous learning journey post the completion of the Coding Temple software engineer boot camp

 Personal Note:
 As a recent graduate of Coding Temple's software engineering boot camp, I am committed to continuous learning and refining my skills.
 I am passionate about coding and am excited about the journey ahead.
 I look forward to furthering my experience and learning new technologies, starting with furthering my knowledge of React and Postgres SQL.

 ![Example GIF](home.Animation.gif)